kutolakcintamu/kutolakcintamu/README.md

-# Welcome to My GitHub Profile! 👋
+# Sikap yang dingin membuat sakit hati 👋

 Hello!
 I'm kutolakcintamu, a passionate software developer, and tech enthusiast.
 Welcome to my GitHub profile where I share my projects, contributions, and collaborations.
 Here, you'll find a mix of personal projects, open-source contributions, and collaborative work.
 Feel free to explore and connect with me!